 EASTER EGG: When Agent Myers first meets Abe Sapien, Abe asks Myers to turn the page.
 If you move your mouse over to the bottom right hand corner where Myers is, you will see a Hellboy comic appear and when you click on it, it will give you a short biography on Abe.

-The motto, depicted in the lobby floor, of the Bureau for Paranormal Research and Defence (Defense) is: "In Absentia Luce Tenebrae Vincit".
-Meaning, in the absence of light, darkness prevails (or triumphs).
+The motto, depicted in Latin in the lobby floor, of the Bureau for Paranormal Research and Defense reads: "In Absentia Luci Tenebrae Vicunt".
+Grammatically correct it should say: "In Absentia Lucis Tenebrae Vincunt" which loosley teanslates to: "In the absence of light, darkness prevails."

 EASTER EGG: On Disc 2 go to the Board A Matics Screen.
 Put cursor on back, then press down.
 You will see what look like 3 drops appear.
 Press Enter to see a Wireframe animation of the Apocalypse scene.